-Safety Integrity Level (SIL) is the discrete level for specifying the safety integrity requirements of the safety functions to be allocated to the E/E/PE safety related systems where SIL 4 has the highest level of safety integrity and SIL 1 the lowest.
+Safety Integrity Level (SIL) is the discrete level that functions to specify the safety integrity requirements, which is allocated to the E/E/PE safety related systems.
+SIL 4 has the highest level of safety integrity and SIL 1 has the lowest.
 E/E/PES is a term introduced by IEC61508 standard, which stands for Electrical/Electronic/Programmable Electronic Systems.

 - Why SIL?